Rocks Trail at Ward Pound Ridge Reservation

 After briefly joining an old woods road, the Rocks Trail crosses an intermittent stream and climbs to pass beneath the power lines.
 Just beyond the power lines, it passes a huge boulder on the left, known as Castle Rock (visible behind the trees).
 The trail now follows a woods road to junction 59, where it turns right.
 Ahead, the woods road is a white-blazed trail.

 From Raven Rocks, the Rocks Trail continues ahead along the escarpment.
 It soon begins to descend, crossing an intermittent stream on puncheon.
-After briefly leveling off, the Rocks Trail turns left at junction 63 and begins to climb.
+After briefly leveling off, the Rocks Trail turns left at junction 67 and begins to climb.
 It passes through dense mountain laurel thickets and reaches junction 58, where it turns right.
-After crossing an intermittent stream, it reaches junction 49, where a white-blazed trail begins on the right.
+After crossing two wet areas on puncheons, it reaches junction 49, where a white-blazed trail begins on the right.
 Continue ahead on the Rocks Trail, which climbs gradually and then levels off.

 Immediately after passing junction 18 (where another white-blazed trail begins on the left), you’ll come to the Indian Rock Shelter (on the right).
 It is the last of the six “rock” features along the hike.
 Native Americans frequented this spot because the overhanging rocks offered protection from the rain.
 Continue ahead on the Rocks Trail, which crosses two streams on wooden bridges.

 After crossing the second bridge, bear left, uphill, to reach junction 19, at an intersection with the Red and Yellow Trails.
 Here, the Rocks Trail turns left, but you should turn right onto the joint route of the Red and Yellow Trails, soon passing dramatic cliffs on the left.
-Continue to follow the Red and Yellow Trails along a wide woods road for about a mile, returning to the parking area where the hike began.
+Continue to follow the Red and Yellow Trails along a wide woods road for about 1.25 miles, turning left at junction 12 and passing junctions 50 and 11, returning to the parking area where the hike began.